yofaceman/CS1660-Course-Project/README.md

 # Assumptions Made
-An assumption is made that the user can only choose from the files from the sample directory labeled "Data" Additionally that all files in the Data directory would be in the format .tar.gz
+An assumption is made that the user can only choose from the files from the sample directory labeled "Data".
+Additionally, all files in the Data directory would be in the format .tar.gz